oxycon/ProjectApollo/firmware/Prototype_v2/motorized_valve/Readme.md

   - Use the standard 5-pin connector with the default wiring

 # Notes
-- the stepper motor rotates using default power from USB assuming a high-power USB port (1A minim)
+- The stepper motor rotates using default power from USB assuming a high-power USB port (1A minim)
+- If you want to drive bigger motors or multiple motors you can supply 5V using an external power source